Global Health Intensive Course

 NOTE: It is not a requirement to be enrolled at the University of Arizona or in the Global Health Distinction Track to take this course.

 The in-person course uses a small-group, interactive, problem-based format to prepare participants to work in resource-limited settings internationally and domestically.
-If the 3-week classroom format does not fit your schedule, consider the online version.
-MED 896O online can be completed longitudinally and is made up of individual learning modules based on the in-person materials.
+If the 3-week classroom format does not fit your schedule, consider the online version, MED 896O.
+This can be completed longitudinally and is made up of individual learning modules based on the in-person materials.

 Interdisciplinary course faculty are drawn from a variety of fields, and they bring to the course their experiences and expertise.
 The course is great for learners (students and residents) wanting to practice in LMICs in the future, seasoned physicians who are new to global health, and can also be a refresher for healthcare professionals with more global health experience.